There are so many reasons to avoid the use of chemical pesticides in your garden.

 - Rodents – you can deter with a toxic perfume, not toxic to your garden but deeply unpleasant to the vermin or use live traps to catch and re-release

 Plants are commonly predated on by insects or blight which are often too small to be controllable via a physical barrier.
 These diseases will include blotch, blight, mildew, fungal problems, leaf spot and bacterial canker to name but a few.
-There are many different targeted plant sprays which can cope with these issues but the two key points are first, they must be targeted, there is not really a one size fits all product away from the pesticide market and second, you need to intervene early before problems become entrenched.
+There are many different targeted plant sprays that can cope with these issues but the two key points are first, they must be targeted, there is not really a one size fits all product away from the pesticide market and second, you need to intervene early before problems become entrenched.
 This requires a certain amount of knowledge in being able to identify the blight or disease in its early stages and know which product to reach for to deal with it.